notothen/redfish-ws23/README.md

 **8:00** Presentation of results

 - comparison of obtained IDs with genetic IDs
-- comparison of these results depending on fish size, true species ID etc.
+- comparison of these results depending on institute, fish size, true species ID etc.

 **10:00** Coffee